 Why choose JOLT?

 The JOLT program is an innovative approach to education, combining well researched education strategies to create the best personal learning environment for each student.
-The high quality, demanding curriculum is perfectly aligned with involved, Click here to find out more about personal learning.
+The high quality, demanding curriculum is perfectly aligned.
+Click here to find out more about personal learning.

 Students can take courses anywhere they have a computer and internet connection, or students can take some classes on campus in the JOLT lab and some at home.
 The JOLT program is flexible; students have the opportunity to tailor their learning experience in ways that will be challenging and engaging and can pursue both grade acceleration or course remediation.
 Significantly, all JOLT students are an important part of the school’s community and are encouraged to be involved in athletics, drama, choir, The Big Red Band, clubs, and dances.